Singapore finding economic strategy that will work for all amid global uncertainties: PM Lee

 For instance, he cited efforts to build a national sensor network which is able to pull various kinds of data into one integrated source for the country.
 There are also ideas for a national digital identity system through which Singaporeans can access services securely.
 “We have one for the Government services, SingPass, but it really does not do all the things we need it to do and it does not extend to private sector services.
 It does not even extend to hospitals which are restructured, semi-privatised,” said Mr Lee.

+"We need a good digital identification service which is reliable, which everybody can rely on.
+(Such that) I can sign, I can identify myself, I can access services securely; and I can transact services online.
+The Estonians have this.
+There is no reason why I should not have it."

-“We can use information technology, data and the whole system to apply that intelligence to our transport system – to be responsive, to adapt to demand, to cut down on empty routes and unnecessary services.
-We have not done that enough, the incentives have not been brought together,” he added.
+He added: “We can use information technology, data and the whole system to apply that intelligence to our transport system – to be responsive, to adapt to demand, to cut down on empty routes and unnecessary services.
+We have not done that enough, the incentives have not been brought together."

 SINGAPORE IN 20 YEARS